-Under the current provincial regulatory environment, Credit Union Deposit Guarantee Corporation established minimum LCR requirements of 90% in 2018 and 100% for 2019.
-Our LCR at year end 2019 was 997.82% and we are proud to say that at no point in the year were we below minimum.
-This was previously a risk area for DDCU and has been successfully addressed.
+Under the current provincial regulatory environment, Credit Union Deposit Guarantee Corporation established minimum LCR requirements of 90% in 2018 and 100% for 2019 and beyond.
+Our LCR at year end 2020 was 1161.92% and we are proud to say that at no point in the year were we below minimum.
+This was previously a risk area for DDCU and was successfully addressed.
+It was further impacted in 2020 by a very low loan demand - perhaps caused to some degree by the pandemic - to a point where the risk would be considered minimal today.